 Clinical Negligence Solicitors: How to Choose the Right Solicitor for your Case

 Most people are happy with the treatment they receive from their healthcare professionals.
 But mistakes do happen and they can be very distressing.
-If the mistakes have caused you physical injury or emotional suffering, then you may decide to make a compensation claim.
+If the mistakes have caused you physical injury or emotional suffering, then you may have a medical negligence case and decide to make a compensation claim.